Does Worship Matter for Our Work?

 Jessica Schroeder

-At Denver Institute’s 2018 Annual Celebration, we will welcome singer-songwriter Sandra McCracken, who will perform several songs from a recent album that is the first of its kind.
+At Denver Institute’s 2018 Annual Celebration, we welcomed singer-songwriter Sandra McCracken, who will perform several songs from a recent album that is the first of its kind.

 Work Songs, produced by the Porter’s Gate Worship Project, offers to the Church thirteen songs aimed at preparing us for and accompanying us through our daily work.